Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 38. Portuguese Water Dog

 It's all in the name - these dogs were literally born for Water.
 Originally bred in Portugal and trained to herd fish, retrieve lost gear and fishing nets, and even swim from boat-to-boat to deliver messages.
-These are loyal dogs with a mission, and they still have that sharp focus today.
+These are loyal companions with a mission, and they still have that sharp focus today.

-Because this is a working dog they have an absolute ton of energy, and require strenuous daily activity, or else they may become bored and destructive.
+Because this is a working breed they have an absolute ton of energy, and require strenuous daily activity, or else they may become bored and destructive.
 They are very keen to please their owners, and are fairly easy to train, however they need an outlet for energy first.

 There is still no hard evidence that this dog is completely hypoallergenic or shed-free, and it seems to vary between different litters.
 So be sure to see if you have an allergic reaction before adopting.

-One of the oldest dog breeds known to man, the Saluki is believed to have existed over 6,000 years ago.
+One of the oldest breeds known to man, the Saluki is believed to have existed over 6,000 years ago.
 These dogs are depicted in ancient scriptures, pottery, and even Egyptian tombs.
 Their beautiful and exotic looking features attest to their ancient history.

 The Saluki are shy and content to just be in your presence, but not keen on showing too much affection.
 They often need time to warm up to you.
 They are calm and gentle, and prefer a comfortable lifestyle that includes warm blankets.